Don't Know Much

 The Month That Changed the World

-The following timeline summarizes the extraordinary series of events that helped make the modern world between July 16 and August 15, 1945.
+The following timeline summarizes the momentous landmarks that helped make the modern world between July 16 and August 15, 1945.

 On August 6, 1945, the New York Times asked: